Good news:

 How everything in an RV works

-An RV has a lot of moving parts – electric, plumbing, an engine, a generator, hot water, stove...This section will explain all that.
+An RV has a lot of moving parts – electricity, plumbing, an engine, a generator, hot water, a stove...This section will help explain all of that.

-How to maintain your RV so it holds it’s value
+How to maintain your RV so that it holds its value

 RVs and campervans can hold their value really well if you take good care of them.
 Here are all the maintenance tasks you’ll need to do.